 Dr. Aldo Marchesini (b.
 1941) is an Italian surgeon living and working in Mozambique.
 He has HIV, which he got through his work in 2002.
 Currently Dr. Marchesini is based in Quelimane, where he has lived since 1981 and works as a surgeon and a physician in town's hospital.
 Dr Marchesini arrived in Africa for the first time in 1970.

-Dr. Marchesini is specialized in operations that close the fistulas, allowing thus the women to restart the normal life.
+Dr. Marchesini is one of the experts in operations that close the fistulas that allow the women to restart the normal life.
 Every year he organizes “surgery campaigns"; he goes either together with the Quelimane hospital team, or alone to other hospitals around the country, for a week approximately in each hospital, where besides performing the surgeries himself, he teaches it to local surgeons.
 The women in the nearby area are informed about these campaigns through radio and local healthcare professionals.
-The operation is performed in topical anesthesia and usually succeeds in repairing the bladder permanently.
+The operation is performed in general anesthesia and usually succeeds in repairing the bladder permanently.

 On 12 Jun 2014 Dr. Marchesini received 2014 United Nations Population Award for his work.